-Admissions candidacy requires that every applicant either be a high school graduate or have earned a high school equivalency diploma (GED).
+Admissions candidacy requires that every applicant either be a high school graduate or have earned a high school equivalency diploma (GED/HiSET).
 Home-schooled students must demonstrate successful completion of a secondary school education in a home school setting and meet state requirements.
-As with all applicants, home-schooled students must take either the SAT or ACT test, unless choosing to waive the test requirement by demonstrating a 3.0 (B/85) GPA or higher on a 4.0 scale or requesting an interview with a member of the Admissions staff.

 Proficiency in certain academic areas is a basic requirement for entrance to the College.
 Successful candidates for admission will follow a college preparatory course of study prior to applying to Nichols.